 The goodest of the good boys (and girls)

 A Little Bit About Ghost: Born and raised on the mean streets of Arkansas, Ghost made the move up north at the age of approximately 11 months old.
-One of the many reasons I've always loved pitbulls is their love to play hard contrasted with how affectionate they are.
+One of the many reasons I've always loved pitbulls is their desire to roughhouse contrasted with how affectionate they are.
 Talents include: aggravating her brother Mason, tearing anything to shreds, devouring buffalo chicken calzones with me, and extreme napping.

 How We Met: I met multiple pitbulls that day at the adoption event, all of whom stole my heart, but when I learned Ghost was deaf I decided she was the dog for me as it would be a good learning experience for us both.
 Knowing that some people fear pitbulls I figured if I could train a deaf pitbull it might cause some people to rethink their misconceptions about the breed.
 I also thought having to rethink what I had learned about how to train a dog "properly" over the years might be a good experience for me.
 Like most women in my life, Ghost spends the vast majority of her time ignoring me.